patthoege/brain-flip/README.md

 Matching card pairs remain face up.
 Playing the card-matched sound to provide feedback and engage the user.

 ### Card mismatched
-Non-matching cards will flip back after 1 second.
+Non-matching cards will flip back after 1,5 seconds.

 ### Timer
 The timer will start running at the start of a game/finish running on game completion.